coldshrine/study-notes/books/effective-java.md

 Classes designed for inheritance should rarely implement `Serializable`, and interfaces should rarely extend it.
 Doing so would place substantial burden on anyone who extends the class or implements the interface.

 ### Consider using a custom serialised form

+Do not accept the default serialised form without first considering whether it is appropriate, you'll never escape completely from the implementation.